 Determination of the purity of organic substances is a core competence of NMIs, without which it is impossible to form calibration capabilities and to develop metrological infrastructure.
 This area is still a priority area of VNIIM.
 Over the past few years, VNIIM has focused on the development of technology for the certification of pure substances that are liquids under normal conditions (aromatic and aliphatic hydrocarbons, alcohols, carboxylic acid esters, etc.) to address pressing environmental issues.
-In the near (2-3 years) and medium term (5-10 years) perspective they plan to develop CRMs of pure substances and calibration solutions with a focus on pharmaceutical field for quality control of active pharmaceutical ingredients and drugs, as well as pesticides for industrial control and food safety.
+In the near (2-3 years) and distant (5-10 years) perspective they plan to develop CRMs of pure substances, solutions and matrices, with a focus on objects of interest in the medical sphere for clinical diagnostics purposes.
 For COOMET an extremely important task is to fully master the qNMR method and to introduce it into practice.
 In the long term, VNIIM envisages development of a set of high-purity organic substances - internal standards for qNMR.
 A specific sector of activity for COOMET is the harmonization of Sulfur and Chlorine measurements in petroleum products through the development of CRMs traceable to pure organic substances chlorobenzene and dibutylsulfide.